From One to Two Dimensions: Magnetic Phases in Weakly Coupled Spin Ladders: Supplemental Material

 \subsection{Phase Diagrams}

 In fig. \ref{fig:fig_phase_diagram_SI}(a) and (b), we present the ground state energy for the calculations shown in fig. \ref{fig:fig2}, together with the variance of the ground state energy $E_{var}$.
 This quantity indicates how well an MPS approximates the ground state of a given Hamiltonian.
 We calculate where $\langle ... \rangle$ denotes the ground state expectation value, computed with the ground state MPS, and $\hat{H}$ the respective Hamiltonian in Matrix Product Operator (MPO) form.
 Figure \ref{fig:fig_phase_diagram_SI}(d) proves that the staggered order along $z$ is of the order of $10^{-7}$ or lower and thus negligible.
 The number of iterations to reach convergence is shown in fig. \ref{fig:fig_phase_diagram_SI}(e).
 This number is usually below 10 for most parameters; however, close to the phase transition, it increases.
 Additionally, we present the ratio of staggered order ($m^x_a$) to magnetization along $z$ ($m^z$) in fig. \ref{fig:fig_phase_diagram_SI}(c), which can be used to infer whether a system has interladder couplings on every rung or not.
-This is explained in more detail in fig. \ref{fig:fig_phase_diagram_gamma_0}(c) and (f) for a system where every rung and every second rung are coupled, respectively.
 In fig. \ref{fig:fig_phase_diagram_SI}(f), we observe a sharp decline of $m^x_a/m^z(h)$ close to $h \approx 1$, which is the energy scale of a single rung $J_{\perp} = 1$.
 This feature can be used to infer the presence of rungs without interladder couplings.